apache/flink/docs/ops/cli.md

                                           shutdown when the CLI is terminated
                                           abruptly, e.g., in response to a user interrupt, such as typing Ctrl + C.
+     -jid,--jobid <jobId>                 Job ID of the job to run.
   Options for yarn-cluster mode:
      -d,--detached                        If present, runs the job in detached mode